-Bieber brought his much anticipated Purpose World Tour to Manchester Friday night, for his second show out of three in the city.
+Bieber brought his much anticipated Purpose World Tour to Manchester Arena on Friday night, for his second show out of three in the city.

-Yet despite his previous bad experience here, three years on and Biebs was back to hit Manchester with his new material, an improved attitude and many outfit changes to show off his swanky Purpose tour merchandise.
+Despite his previously bad experience in the UK, three years on and Biebs returned to hit Manchester with his new material, an improved attitude and multiple outfit changes to show off his swanky Purpose tour merchandise.

-First to support the Canadian pop star was 5-piece vocal harmony group, MiC Lowry from Liverpool; who are the only band to represent the UK on the European leg of the Purpose tour.
+First to support the Canadian pop star was 5-piece vocal harmony group, MiC Lowry from Liverpool; who were the only band to represent the UK on the European leg of the tour.

 They first performed an original song to showcase their intact harmonies called ‘Saving All My Love’ before moving on to their rendition of the well-known hit ‘Work’ by Rihanna ft Drake, which was a very popular choice with the crowd.